CraftomeCJ/learningJournal/June2022/learningJournal20220610.md

 **How to Approach my Life like the Greats:** <br/>
 Uncomfortable Feelings that Actually Indicate I'm on the Right Path <br/>
 _A life-changing event is taking place or just has_ <br/>
-I suddenly having to move, getting divorced, losing a job, having a car break down, etc. <br/>
+For example: I suddenly having to move, getting divorced, losing a job, having a car break down, etc. <br/>

 <!-- for daily reflections -->
 <!-- Critical Thinking Training: